- https://igr.karnataka.gov.in/info-2/Fees/Stamp%2BDuty%2Band%2BRegistration%2BFees/en

 - Fill in the details about the property, transaction, and parties involved in the form.

-- Calculate the stamp duty amount based on the details provided and pay the amount in cash or through demand draft.
+- Calculate the stamp duty based on the provided details and pay it in cash or by demand draft.

 - After payment, you will receive a receipt as proof of payment.